lilyball/Tomorrowland/README.md

 `requestCancelOnInvalidate(_:)` as it allows you to automatically cancel your promises when object that owns the token deinits.
 This behavior can be disabled with an optional parameter to `init`.

+`Promise` also has a convenience method `requestCancelOnDeinit(_:)` which can be used to request the `Promise` to be cancelled when a given object deinits.
+This is equivalent to adding a `PromiseInvalidationToken` property to the object (configured to invalidate on deinit) and requesting cancellation when the token invalidates, but can be used if the token would otherwise not be explicitly invalidated.

 #### Automatic cancellation propagation

 Nearly all callback registration methods will automatically propagate cancellation requests from the child to the parent if the parent has no other observers.
 If all